1. Which celebrity was originally named Eugene Orowitz? a) Michael Landon b) Elton John c) Jerry Lewis d) John Wayne ... and the answer please

 Universal Studios ..
 Disney Studios

-Disney Studios put the Seven Dwarfs to work as columns holding up
+Disney Studios put the Seven Dwarfs to work as

 their building.

-The Equestrian Center offers many facilities and is large enough
+The Equestrian Center offers many facilities and is

 to board 700 horses.
-Horses can be rented for guided (summer barbecue rides,
+Horses can be rented for guided (summer barbecue

 winter breakfast rides) or unguided riding on the 54 miles of trails in